 ^^^that was mostly what we did but even then you still have to sit through like 10 straight minutes of crying. and then 15 straight minutes of crying. and then 20 straight minutes of crying. etc. then eventually it stops and they only cry a little bit before putting themselves to sleep each night.

 ― You hurt me deeply.
 You hurt me deeply in my heart.
-(Shakey Mo Collier), Tuesday, 8 March 2011 00:05 (seven years ago) Permalink
+(Shakey Mo Collier), Tuesday, 8 March 2011 00:05 (eight years ago) Permalink

 and then eventually they don't cry at all.

 nick, cole was around 7-8 months when we started the cry it out with him.